Malcolm (film): Music

 The music used in the film was composed by Simon Jeffes and performed by him and fellow members of the Penguin Cafe Orchestra.

 Reception

 Box office

-Malcolm grossed AU$3,482,129 at the box office in Australia, which is equivalent to A$10,726,973 in 2021 terms.
+Malcolm grossed AU$3,482,129 at the box office in Australia.

 Critical response

 On Rotten Tomatoes the film has 3 positive reviews and 1 negative review.

-Walter Goodman of The New York Times wrote: "Malcolm is likable, albeit a touch slow, and the same can be said of the new Australian comedy that bears his name."
+Walter Goodman of the New York Times wrote: "Malcolm is likable, albeit a touch slow, and the same can be said of the new Australian comedy that bears his name."

 Desson Howe of the Washington Post wrote: "The story line meanders like a sunstroked wallaby, the hackneyed characters fail to interact logically or even interestingly, and the gadgets are just so many mildly diverting toys."

 Accolades

 Home media

 Malcolm was released on DVD by Umbrella Entertainment in November 2001.
 The DVD is compatible with all region codes and includes special features, such as the trailer, a photo montage, location map, the press kit, a Popcorn Taxi Q&A, More Malcolm Gizmos and audio commentary with Nadia Tass and David Parker.
 In 2021, Umbrella Entertainment released a region-free Blu-ray of Malcolm, retaining the special features from the DVD release and adding exclusive new features.